lampa-pampa/TetrisV2/README.md

-# Tetris-v2
+# TetrisV2
- tetris in cpp running on rpi piko
+ This is tetris written in C++ running on ESP32 with 64x64 led matrix